dfrtz/proving_grounds/README.md

 100% JS alternative to Plotly Dash DataTable, with full control over filtering and formatting.

 Uses standard HTML component trees, `MATCH` based callbacks, and `dash_clientside` to perform the same behaviors (and more) without any Typescript or custom React components.
-The tree can be created in Python or Javascript, as long as the required components are added.
+The tree can be created in Python or JavaScript, as long as the required components are added.

-Also provides a general example for other custom "State" type classes that can be used to make Javascript based components without an NPM setup.
+Also provides a general example for other custom "State" type classes that can be used to make JavaScript based components without an NPM setup.

 - **Language(s)**: JavaScript